noahkw/acmetk/docs/development.rst

 Challenge Validator
 -------------------

-:class:`~acme_broker.server.challenge_validator.ChallengeValidator` is the interface that challenge validator plugins must implement.
+:class:`~acmetk.server.challenge_validator.ChallengeValidator` is the interface that challenge validator plugins must implement.
-Subclasses must also set the :attr:`~acme_broker.server.challenge_validator.ChallengeValidator.config_name` which corresponds to the string that :code:`challenge_validator` is set to in the server config section.
+Subclasses must also set the :attr:`~acmetk.server.challenge_validator.ChallengeValidator.config_name` which corresponds to the string that :code:`challenge_validator` is set to in the server config section.

-:meth:`~acme_broker.server.challenge_validator.ChallengeValidator.validate_challenge` must be
+:meth:`~acmetk.server.challenge_validator.ChallengeValidator.validate_challenge` must be
 overridden by all plugin implementations.
 It is passed the challenge as well as any number of keyword arguments.
 Upon being called, the method should attempt to validate the challenge.
 If the validation was successful, then the method should just return.
-Otherwise, a :class:`~acme_broker.server.challenge_validator.CouldNotValidateChallenge`
+Otherwise, a :class:`~acmetk.server.challenge_validator.CouldNotValidateChallenge`
 exception must be raised.